-Let’s try to explain in the simplest way possible what a Zip file is.
+What is a Zip file and How to open it – Let’s try to explain in the simplest way possible

 A Zip file is a type of file that can contain and compress other files and folders.
 It can be used to create a data store by reducing the original storage space of the contained items in order to reduce transfer times over the network or between different computers.